diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

 Note that the project's build artificats end up in the folder `${baseDir}/deployment/deployment-package`.
 The dependencies end up in the folder `${baseDir}/deployment/deployment-package/lib`.

 Additionally, a Schedoscope configuration file and logback configuration file have been copied from the `resources` to the `deployment-package` folder.
-Please refer to the [Schedoscope Configuration](Schedoscope Configuration) section for more information on those.
+Please refer to [Configuring Schedoscope](Configuring Schedoscope) for more information on those.

 Moreover, a launch script `start.sh` has been copied to `${baseDir}/deployment/deployment-package` which we cover in the next section.